sunset1995/DirectVoxGO/README.md

 # DirectVoxGO

-Direct Voxel Grid Optimization (CVPR2022 Oral, see [project page](https://sunset1995.github.io/dvgo/) and [our paper](https://arxiv.org/abs/2111.11215)) reconstructs a scene representation from a set of calibrated images capturing the scene. **The current version have improved speed by 1.8\~3.5x and supported forward-facing scenes comparing to the initial publication.**
+Direct Voxel Grid Optimization (CVPR2022 Oral, see [project page](https://sunset1995.github.io/dvgo/), [DVGO paper](https://arxiv.org/abs/2111.11215), [DVGO v2 paper (wip)](https://github.com/sunset1995/DirectVoxGO)) reconstructs a scene representation from a set of calibrated images capturing the scene. **The current version have improved speed by 1.8\~3.5x and supported forward-facing scenes comparing to the initial publication.**
 - **NeRF-comparable quality** for synthesizing novel views of inward-bounded scene.
 - **Super-fast convergence**: Our **`5 mins/scene`** vs. NeRF's `10~20+ hrs/scene`.
 - **No cross-scene pre-training required**: We optimize each scene from scratch.